Corpus Christi LNG

 Our business model differs from other U.S. LNG projects in that in addition to processing natural gas into LNG (tolling model), we will procure the natural gas supply used for feedstock.
 Once the natural gas is liquefied, the customer takes delivery at the tailgate of the terminal.
 As a result, Cheniere is expected to become one of the largest buyers of natural gas in the U.S. once all of the trains are operational.

 Access to Gas Supply

 The Corpus Christi Liquefaction Project is positioned near some of the most prolific oil and gas producing regions in the country.
 Texas alone produced 27% of total U.S. marketed gas production during 2015, according to data from the U.S. Energy Information Agency.
-Cheniere is building a 23-mile 48” pipeline that would connect the Corpus Christi LNG plant to several interstate and intrastate pipelines, giving the facility access to robust gas resources in Texas and the Gulf Coast.
-In addition, Cheniere has secured transport capacity on third-party pipelines under long-term agreements.
-Natural gas supply will be purchased from producers and marketers on a short and long-term basis to form a balanced portfolio of natural gas feedstock.
+The Cheniere Corpus Christi 23-mile 48” pipeline connects the Corpus Christi LNG plant to several interstate and intrastate pipelines, giving the facility access to robust gas resources in Texas and the Gulf Coast.
+In addition, Cheniere has transport capacity on third-party pipelines under long-term agreements.
+Natural gas supply is purchased from producers and marketers on a short and long-term basis to form a balanced portfolio of natural gas feedstock.

 Corpus Christi Liquefaction Project April 2016